facebook/sapling/_src/commands/clone.md

 If no destination directory name is specified, it defaults to the basename of the source.

-The location of the source is added to the new repository's config file as the default to be used for future pulls.
+The location of the source is added to the new repository&#x27;s config file as the default to be used for future pulls.

 Sources are typically URLs.
 The following URL schemes are assumed